-Provides intensive business development, training and consulting to support early stage life science and technology companies. http://www.bioconsultants.com/
+Provides intensive training and consulting to support early stage life science and technology companies in pursuit of SBIR/STTR federal R&D funding. http://www.bbcetc.com

 The first statewide university network in the country is designed to connect Michigan companies with university assets to promote innovations and grow Michigan's economy. http://michigancrn.org

-Part of the M-CRN network, the Expertise and Resource Portal is an easy-to-use, searchable website featuring available university researchers and related resources at facilities such as university research centers to serve businesses both within Michigan and globally.
-For more information, please check out the Portal at: http://michigancrn.org/business-portal.php.
+Part of the M-CRN network, the Expertise and Resource portal is an easy-to-use, searchable website featuring available university researchers and related resources at facilities such as university research centers to serve businesses both within Michigan and globally.
+For more information, please check out the portal at www.michigancrn.org/university-experts-portal/.